Chia-Network/clvm_tools_rs_fork/advanced-macros.md

 So what do modern `defmac` macros do?

-In short, they run in a VM environment where "X" is a different value from W and
+In short, they run in a VM environment where "W" is a different value from W and
 87. Some operators treat them equivalently, but they aren't the same.
 We also introduce new operators in this environment that allow us to query and act on these values.